lizhewen/figewebsite-archive/README.md

 # FiGE Website Design (Archived)
 ## *DISCLAMIER*

-This program is currently under hibernation.
+The Foundations in Global Engagement (FiGE) program is currently under hibernation.
 All information included here is as of April 2019 and could be out-dated.
-For further information about Foundations in Global Engagement (FiGE) program, please go to [Global Penn State's website](https://global.psu.edu/fige).
+For further information about FiGE program, please go to [Global Penn State's website](https://global.psu.edu/fige).

 ## Introduction